 formal complaint about the incident to the school.

-Report the incident on the Report racism hotline
+Contact the Report racism hotline

 In an emergency, contact Victoria Police on 000.
 If your concern is non-urgent but you would like to contact the police, call 131 444.

-Get telephone counselling and support through Parentline
+Counselling and support through Parentline

 Parentline is a confidential and anonymous phone service for parents and carers of children from birth to 18 years old.
 Parentline is independent from the department.

 to work together to help put a stop to bullying.

 Bully Stoppers includes a section on